microsoft/USBroadbandUsagePercentages/README.md

 ![broadbandmap.png](/assets/broadbandmap.png)

+# Data table
+Data contained in the  data table includes counties in the United States
+- ST: is the 2 letter abbreviation of states in the United States https://www.iso.org/obp/ui/#iso:code:3166:US
+- COUNTY ID: 4 to 5 digit code used to represent the county (last 3 digits) and the state (first digit or first 2 digits) https://www.census.gov/geographies/reference-files.html
+- BROADBAND AVAILABILITY PER FCC: percent of people per county with access to fixed terrestrial broadband at speeds of 25 Mbps/3 Mbps as of the end of 2017 https://www.fcc.gov/document/broadband-deployment-report-digital-divide-narrowing-substantially-0
+- BROADBAND USAGE: percent of people per county that use the internet at broadband speeds based on the methodology explained above.
+Data is from November 2019.

 Suggested data sets that can be used in combination with this data:
 - US county boundaries data set: https://catalog.data.gov/dataset/tiger-line-shapefile-2017-nation-u-s-current-county-and-equivalent-national-shapefile